sailfish009/openstructure/modules/mol/base/doc/editors.rst

      Force spatial organizer and ICS update workaround for delayed editor call from Python garbage collection

   .. method:: SetAtomPos(atom, pos)
+              SetAtomPos(atom_list, pos_list)
+              SetAtomTransformedPos(atom, pos)
+              SetAtomTransformedPos(atom_list, pos_list)

-     Set the (transformed) position of atom.
+     Set the transformed position of atoms.
 This method will also update the original position of the atom by applying the inverse of the entity transform.

-     :param atom: must be a valid atom handle
+     :param atom: A valid atom handle
      :type  atom: :class:`ost.mol.AtomHandle`
+     :param atom_list: A valid atom handle
+     :type  atom_list: :class:`ost.mol.AtomHandleList`
      :param pos: The new position
      :type  pos: :class:`~ost.geom.Vec3`

-  .. method:: SetAtomPos(atom, pos)

-     Set the (transformed) position of atom.
-This method will also update the original position of the atom by applying the inverse of the entity transform.

-     :param atom_list: must be a valid atom handle list
-     :type  atom_list: :class:`ost.mol.AtomHandleList`
-     :param pos_list: a numpy array of floats having a length of 3*atom_list.size()
-     :type  pos_list: numpy array

-  .. method:: SetAtomPos(atom, pos)

-     Set the (transformed) position of atom.
-This method will also update the original position of the atom by applying the inverse of the entity transform.

-     :param atom_list: must be a valid atom handle list
-     :type  atom_list: :class:`ost.mol.AtomHandleList`
-     :param pos_list: a list of double having a length of 3*atom_list.size()
+     :param pos_list: An array or a list of 3*atom_list.size() floats
-     :type  pos_list: list
+     :type  pos_list: :class:`numpy.array` or :class:`list` of :class:`float`

   .. method:: SetAtomOriginalPos(atom, pos)
+              SetAtomOriginalPos(atom_list, pos_list)

-     Set the original (untransformed) position of the atom.
+     Set the original (untransformed) position of atoms.
 This method will also update the transformed position by applying the entity transform to the original pos.

-     :param atom: must be a valid atom handle
+     :param atom: A valid atom handle
      :type  atom: :class:`ost.mol.AtomHandle`
+     :param atom_list: A valid atom handle
+     :type  atom_list: :class:`ost.mol.AtomHandleList`
      :param pos: The new untransformed position
      :type  pos: :class:`~ost.geom.Vec3`

-  .. method:: SetAtomOriginalPos(atom_list, pos_list)

-     Set the original (untransformed) position of the atoms in the given list.
-This method will also update the transformed position by applying the entity transform to the original pos.

-     :param atom_list: must be a valid atom handle list
-     :type  atom_list: :class:`ost.mol.AtomHandleList`
-     :param pos_list: a list of double having a length of 3*atom_list.size()
-     :type  pos_list: list

-  .. method:: SetAtomOriginalPos(atom_list, pos_list)

-     Set the original (untransformed) position of the atoms in the given list.
-This method will also update the transformed position by applying the entity transform to the original pos.

-     :param atom_list: must be a valid atom handle list
-     :type  atom_list: :class:`ost.mol.AtomHandleList`
-     :param pos_list: a numpy array of floats having a length of 3*atom_list.size()
-     :type  pos_list: numpy array

-  .. method:: SetAtomTransformedPos(atom, pos)

-     Set the (transformed) position of atom.
-This method will also update the original position of the atom by applying the inverse of the entity transform.

-     :param atom: must be a valid atom handle
-     :type  atom: :class:`ost.mol.AtomHandle`
-     :param pos: The new position
-     :type  pos: :class:`~ost.geom.Vec3`

-  .. method:: SetAtomTransformedPos(atom_list, pos_list)

-     Set the (transformed) position of atom.
-This method will also update the original position of the atom by applying the inverse of the entity transform.

-     :param atom_list: must be a valid atom handle list
-     :type  atom_list: :class:`ost.mol.AtomHandleList`
-     :param pos_list: a numpy array of floats having a length of 3*atom_list.size()
-     :type  pos_list: numpy array

-  .. method:: SetAtomTransformedPos(atom_list, pos_list)

-     Set the (transformed) position of atom.
-This method will also update the original position of the atom by applying the inverse of the entity transform.

-     :param atom_list: must be a valid atom handle list
-     :type  atom_list: :class:`ost.mol.AtomHandleList`
-     :param pos_list: a list of double having a length of 3*atom_list.size()
+     :param pos_list: An array or a list of 3*atom_list.size() floats
-     :type  pos_list: list
+     :type  pos_list: :class:`numpy.array` or :class:`list` of :class:`float`

 Editor for the Internal Coordinate System